-Drink plenty of liquids (2 to 3 liters) every day, unless your doctor tells you not to.
+Drink plenty of liquids (2 to 3 liters) every day, unless your doctor tells you not to do so.

 Avoid any activity that causes a pulling sensation, pain around the catheter, or kinking in the catheter.
 Do NOT swim when you have this catheter.

-Your doctor will recommend you take sponge baths so that your dressing stays dry.
+Your health care provider will recommend that you take sponge baths so that your dressing stays dry.
 You may take a shower if you wrap the dressing with plastic wrap and replace the dressing if it gets damp.
 Do NOT soak in a bathtub or hot tub.

-Your doctor or nurse will show you how to place a new dressing.
+Your health care provider will show you how to place a new dressing.

 Change your dressing every 2 to 3 days for the first week.
 Change it more often if it gets dirty, wet, or becomes loose.
 After the first week, change your dressing once a week, or more often as needed.

 Always wash your hands well with soap and water before you remove the old dressing.
-Wash them again before you put the new dressing on.
+Wash them again before you put on the new dressing.

 Be careful when you take off the old dressing: